xaviervia/tessellation/README.md

 }
 ```

-The other obvious advantage is that a HOR can manipulate the result of another reducer, introducing the intriguing possibility of performing meta-actions in the state.
+The other obvious advantage is that a HOR can manipulate the result of another reducer, introducing the intriguing possibility of performing meta actions on the state.

 ### The undoable high order reducer